-SC = subcutaneous; PO = orally; QM = monthly; QW = weekly.
+SC = subcutaneous; QM = monthly; Q6M = every 6 months.

 All women supplemented with daily calcium and vitamin D

-After 12-month treatment period, women in both arms transitioned to open-label alendronate while remaining blinded to their initial treatment
+After 12-month treatment period, women in both arms transitioned to open-label antiresorptive therapy (denosumab) for 12 months while remaining blinded to their initial treatment

 POTENTIAL RISK OF MYOCARDIAL INFARCTION, STROKE, AND CARDIOVASCULAR DEATH